What We Did

 8. We take a B12 supplement (we use one where you just spray on the tongue) and vitamin D supplement.
 Those are the only supplements we take.

 9. We watch intake of nuts and nut butters.
 Yes, they are healthier fats but Jim needed to lose some weight.
 I give our kids healthy doses of nut butters.
 They need the fat.
-We buy only raw, unsalted nuts.
-Roasted nuts always have oil.
+We buy raw, unsalted nuts.

 11. We watch intake of sauces.
 They are usually full of not-so-healthy ingredients like sodium and sugar.
 Eventually, we started making our own healthy sauces but at the beginning, we kept it simple.